ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>When we write a Node.js application, the initial focus is often on functionality — getting things up and running for your first users.
 But…</blockquote>

 <h3>4.
-Top 5 Secret Headers to Secure Your Backend Application - <a href="https://medium.com/@arunangshudas/top-5-secret-headers-to-secure-your-backend-application-fbb8f6a5d525" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lessons from 2 Years of PR Reviews: 9 Coding Mistakes - <a href="https://medium.com/@programmerraja/lessons-from-2-years-of-pr-reviews-9-coding-mistakes-b35bda8238ba" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arunangshu Das`**
+✍️ **posted by `programmerraja`**

-<blockquote>When it comes to securing your backend, you probably already know the basics: HTTPS, authentication, and maybe some rate limiting.
-But did…</blockquote>
+<blockquote>Hey everyone!
+If you’re a regular follower, you might already know a bit about me.
+But if not, let me quickly introduce myself: I’m a…</blockquote>

 <h3>5.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>